AughtDev/my-site/content/blog/bees.md

+---
+title: Bees, a retrospective
+description: A test article about bees, yay!!
+---

 # Markdown Style Test: The Enigmatic World of Bees

 Bees are more than just honey makers; they are a cornerstone of our ecosystem.
 They are a fascinating and incredibly diverse group of insects, with over **20,000 known species** buzzing across the globe.